hiredgunhouse/Tokenizer/README.md

 The default difftool is WinMerge (with hardcoded path) but you can specify your own using DIFFTOOL and DIFFTOOLCALLPATTERN environment variables.
 Just see the code to understand how it works.

+### Installation:

+Build the program with VS Community and copy the output (including XMLDiff dlls files) to the place you want to use it from.

 ### Usage:

 Tokenizer.exe template-file token-file output-file